February four.

 Um, but in any case, you know, I told the student

-I said look I understand your culture, but in the
+afterward, I said look I

 United States this is considered -- besides you really